urbanze/esp32-wifi/README.md

 # ESP32 IDF WiFi library
-All functions have comments and are inspired in the Arduino Core.
+* All functions have comments and are inspired in the Arduino Core.
+* WiFi STA does not automatically reconnect, it is necessary to do manually.
+(Example below)

 ## Simple example to connect in STATION (DHCP)
 ```